 Pairs beautifully with a crisp Chardonnay or a rustic red wine to complement the savory, earthy flavors.

-Save This recipe is sure to become a favorite; the creamy sauce and savory sausage make it irresistibly delicious.
+This recipe is sure to become a favorite; the creamy sauce and savory sausage make it irresistibly delicious.

 Recipe FAQs